 Later on in school I started to come in touch with religious studies.
 I was interested in the differences between catholic and protestant faith.
 The teachers were not amused by many of my questions and comments and since I was not baptised I was excluded from participating.
 At that point I decided that religion and commitment to a traditional religious faith was not my path to follow.

-All of this led up to the choice of following a deep inner yearning to take an indefinite amount of time to turn inward and surrender to that inner calling that pulsed me to just be in the moment and give up all efforting.
+All of this led up to the choice of following a deep inner yearning to take an indefinite amount of time out to turn inward and surrender to that inner calling that pulsed me to just be in the moment and give up any effort to direct myself consciously.

-I had never meditated before in my life, nor read a book about it, but intuitively that was the one thing that called me deeply.
-So I sat down with no plan or expectation and it turned into a whole year, primarily spend in silence and meditation.
+I had never meditated before in my life, nor read a book about it, but I felt this instinctive pull to just sit in silence and do nothing.
+So I sat down with no plan or expectation, total beginner's mind and it turned into a whole year...

 The experience and practice of this year facilitated a deep soul communion.
-It allowed a conscious awakening to intuitive knowledge and abilities.
-Amongst many other things I was offered an experience and understanding on how to heal from the insight-out.
+It allowed a conscious awakening to intuitive knowledge and skillss.
+Amongst many other things I was offered an experience and understanding on how to heal from the inside-out.

-I no longer felt any desire to continue pursuing my career as a communication designer and instead started an education as a healing practitioner.
+I no longer felt any desire to continue pursuing my career as a communication designer and instead started an education as a healing practitioner to study anatomy and disease from a 3D perspective.

 I experienced a deep desire to be of service to others.
 Holding space and supporting them to meet and experience their own essence.